ErpNetDocs/webclient/introduction/how-to/functional-panels/product-supply.md

 > Suggestions for replenishment are shown only for products that can be supplied.

 > [!NOTE]
-> The screenshots taken for this article are from v24 of the platform.
+> The screenshots taken for this article are from v24 of the Web Client.